vuestorefront/vue-storefront/packages/core/docs/performance/optimizing-html-and-css.md

 ## Use HTTP2 Push :blue_book:

-Http2 Push is a performance technique aimed at reducing latency by loading resources even before clients browser know it will need them.
+HTTP2 Push is a performance technique to reduce latency by loading resources even before the browser knows it will need them.

-Consider website with 3 resources: index.html, styles.css, scripts.js.
+Consider a website with three resources:

+* index.html,
+* styles.css,
+* scripts.js.

-Browser will firstly load and parse index.html, while parsing it will find information about styles.css and script.sj so it will send a request to the server to get them.
-Developers know that index.html will need those 2 files so they can use HTTP2 Push to send them to the client immediately without waiting for the client to request them.
+First, the browser will load and parse index.html.
+While parsing, it will find information about styles.css and script.js, sending a request to the server to get them.
+Because we know that the page needs those two files, we can use HTTP2 Push to send them to the client immediately without waiting for the client to request them.

 ```javascript{6-8}
 // nuxt.config.js